HenryHe0123/CS50-AI/5/traffic/README.md

 advice and found the effect surprisingly good, as shown above.

 Later, I tried the original idea, with the same configuration with version1 but swapping the order of the hidden layer and dropout layer.
 The new model was saved as `models/v0.h5`.
-It turned out that the model is under-fitting in this case, with a poor testing accuracy of 0.0550.
+It turned out that the model was under-fitting in this case, with a poor testing accuracy of 0.0550.